yokoffing/Betterfox/README.md

 | [Peskyfox](https://github.com/yokoffing/Betterfox/blob/main/Peskyfox.js)  | Unclutter the new tab page.
 Remove [Pocket](https://support.mozilla.org/en-US/kb/what-pocket).
 Restore [compact mode](https://support.mozilla.org/en-US/kb/compact-mode-workaround-firefox) as an option.
 Stop webpage notifications, pop-ups, and other annoyances. |
 | [Smoothfox](https://github.com/yokoffing/Betterfox/blob/main/Smoothfox.js) | Get Edge-like smooth scrolling on your favorite browser — or choose something more your style. |
 | [user.js](https://github.com/yokoffing/Betterfox/blob/main/user.js) | All the essentials.
 None of the breakage.
 This is your `user.js`. |

-`Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to settings within Firefox.

-The `user.js` — a configuration file that controls Firefox settings — is curated from these guides.

 ## Recognition